How to Claim Benefits for Unemployment in Texas

 On the other hand, continued eligibility simply means that unemployed individuals must file an unemployment benefits claim with the TWC for each week that they are without work in order to continue receiving benefits.
 During your weeks of unemployment, you must remain eligible for benefits by actively searching for a job, being able to start work when it is offered (which includes not rejecting work unless there is a good reason) and reporting your job-seeking activities to the TWC.
 In addition, you may be required to participate in reemployment activities if the TWC finds it necessary.

-Federal Unemployment Benefits and Federal Income Taxes in Texas
+Learn About Federal Unemployment Benefits and Federal Income Taxes in Texas

 Federal unemployment benefits in Texas are not considered a full salary, which is why federal income taxes are typically not paid by recipients.
 However, if you do exceed the untaxable amount of income/benefits and are required to pay taxes, you can file a special form and submit it to the Workforce Commission to have the TWC deduct 10 percent of the gross amount of each benefit payment before it is sent to you.
 To complete the application, you must enter certain information about yourself, such as: